smalluban/neck/README.md

 div(ui-collection="collection", collection-empty="someTemplate")
 ```

-Set node body as `scope` property.
+Set node html body as `scope` property.
 Main accessor will be set.
-It has to points to real property (can be not initialized).

 Helper is useful for example for using as empty template for `ui-collection` or `ui-list`.
-Then you do not have to create separate file with empty message, just use property used with `ui-template`.
+Then you do not have to create separate file with empty message, just use property created with `ui-template`.

 Node is removed from DOM after helper is initialized.